Azure-Samples/openai/Basic_Samples/Functions/README.md

 ```

 ### Microsoft Azure Endpoints
-In order to use the Open AI library or REST API with Microsoft Azure endpoints, you need to set DEPLOYMENT_NAME, OPENAI_API_BASE & OPENAI_API_VERSION in _config.json_ file.
+In order to use the Open AI library or REST API with Microsoft Azure endpoints, you need to set DEPLOYMENT_ID, OPENAI_API_BASE & OPENAI_API_VERSION in _config.json_ file.

 ```js
 {